17 Ancient Metagenomic Pipelines

 Note

-You can modify -j to represent the number of available CPUs you have on your machine.
+We can modify -j to represent the number of available CPUs we have on our machine.

-If you are using conda is the frontend this could be quite slow!
+If we are using conda is the frontend this could be quite slow!

-You’ll know the job is completed once you get the following messages
+We’ll know the job is completed once we get the following messages

 Finished job 0.